After You Apply

 Federal Perkins Loans

 If you are borrowing a Federal Perkins Loan, you will need to e-sign a new promissory note each academic year.
-This is different than the Stafford MPN.
+This is different than the Direct MPN.
 The note must be signed before loan funds can be disbursed.